-Shelly Simonds is a candidate for the June 14 Democratic primary for Senate District 1.
-Ms. Simonds is currently serving her second term on the Newport News School Board having been first elected in 2012.
+Shelly Simonds is currently serving her second term on the Newport News School Board having been first elected in 2012.
 Over the years she has been heavily involved in NNPS schools as PTA President of Hines Middle School and as the parent of two school-age daughters.
 She is a former teacher at Hilton Elementary School and had a previous career in journalism and public relations.
 She met her husband, a mechanical engineer, at Stanford University where she earned a master’s degree in communication.
 Her current business interests involve managing her family real estate investments.

 Ms. Simonds supports the expansion of curriculum in science, technology, engineering and math (STEM).
 She also wants schools to encourage creativity and fundamental communication skills as well as more focus on career readiness.